actionshub/terraform-github-org/README.md

 Create a file called `repository.tf` where repository is the name of your repository e.g. `terraform-lint.tf`

-Example repository with one maintainer.
+Example repository with including maintainers.

 ```hcl
 module "terraform-lint" {